HewlettPackard/LinuxKI/README.md

     $ kiall -r         # -r option creates a nodename/timestamp directory structure

-Most of the generated reports are text based and can be viewed with a standed editor or text viewer.
+Most of the generated reports are text based and can be viewed with a standard editor or text viewer.